-Chalkscapes, led by the Chilterns Conservation Board, shares many of the same values as Green Space Dark Skies.
+Chalkscapes Research Project, led by the Chalkscapes Advisory Group with partners including University of Bedfordshire’s Institute for Health Research and Chilterns AONB, shares many of the same values as Green Space Dark Skies.
 This major partnership project is dedicated to forging connections between local communities and the precious landscapes currently under threat in their area.

 Having successfully secured Stage 1 funding from the National Lottery Heritage Fund and other partners, Chalkscapes is currently in a development phase, running community-led, inclusive pilots that will help to shape the plans and funding bid for the delivery of the full five-year project.
 Bringing together disconnected urban audiences and wildlife under extreme environmental pressures, the ambition of the project is to achieve long-term benefits for both.